ocaml/dune/doc/tests.rst

     (inline_tests (flags (-foo bar)))
     (preprocess (pps ppx_expect)))

-The argument of the ``flags`` field follows the :ref:`ordered-set-language`.
+The argument of the ``flags`` field follows the :doc:`concepts/ordered-set-language`.

 Passing Special Arguments to the Test Executable
 ------------------------------------------------

-To control how the test executable is built, it’s possible to customize a subset of compilation options for an executable using the ``executable`` field.
+To control how the test executable is built, it's possible to customize a subset of compilation options for an executable using the ``executable`` field.
 Dune gives you this ability by simply specifying command line arguments as flags.
 You can specify such flags by using ``flags`` field.
 For instance: